raelgc/scudcloud/README.md

 * native system notifications,
 * count of unread notifications at launcher icon,
-* and Launcher icon wobbling on new messages.
+* and launcher icon wobbling on new messages.

 # Install